Techtonica/curriculum/api/REST-API.md

 ## PART II: Guided Practice

 Now for the good part!
-Let's code together and build a small RESTful API that you can use later on and even scale up by using authentication and a database instead of hard-coded data within the file.
+Let's code together and build a small RESTful API, which will store and change data in a database instead of using hard-coded data within the project files.

 ### Planning

 The first thing I like to do when builing an API is to plan it out.
-This helps me to look in advance what routes I will be needing, and lays the ground for what I will be needing in terms of resources, nouns, etc.
+This helps me to consider what routes I will need in terms of resources, nouns, etc.

 The API we will build is a simple customer management tool where we have customers and invoices resources.

-For our customers, we'll only want the full CRUD functionality whereas for the invoices, we only want `CREATE` and `UPDATE` ones.
+For our customers, we'll want the full CRUD functionality whereas for the invoices, we only want `CREATE` and `UPDATE` ones.

 So, if we follow along our RESTful routing conventions above, our routes will look something like this: